 What Are The Factors For 72

-Nov 20, 2025 · 9 min read
+9 min read

 Imagine you are baking cookies for a school event.
-You want to divide the cookies equally into bags.
+That's why you want to divide the cookies equally into bags.
 If you have 72 cookies, how many different ways can you package them?
 This question is similar to finding the factors of 72, which is a fundamental concept in mathematics.
 Understanding these factors helps not only in basic arithmetic but also in more advanced areas like algebra and number theory.

 Main Subheading